Ribcollar

 • Owners restoring older RIBs with sound hulls

 For older PVC or PU tubes in particular, long-term repairs are often less reliable as the material ages.
-In those cases, replacement is often the more dependable route.
+In those cases, RIB tube replacement is often the more dependable route.

 RIB Retube FAQs